 What worked last year and what didn’t?
 If you’re looking back at last year and thinking that you should have started advertising your speaking engagement or event sooner, this is the time to be proactive.

 Check your calendar for the coming year and note when your events are.
 Then, plan backwards from those dates and list when to start newsletters, social media and signups.
-Better yet, put those preparation plans in your calendar too.
+Be sure to put those preparation plans in your calendar.

 Speaking of calendars

 Whether it’s paper or electronic, you will have a better success rate when you put it into your calendar.
 EVERYTHING should go into it.
-Family stuff, work stuff, invoice due dates, etc. Colour code if it calms your mind, just make sure it gets in there.
+Family stuff, work stuff, invoice due dates, etc. Colour code if it calms your mind, just make sure it’s added.
 Then set up reminders so that you never miss something important.